Pals fought with distinction on the Western Front and were

 by confronting the face of battle.’

-There is no official Memorial to the Preston
+There was no official Memorial to the Preston

 Pals, except some that are listed on the Harris Museum's

 Roll of Honour.
-Our aim is to create a permanent Memorial to
+Our aim was to create a permanent Memorial

-be placed on Preston Railway station, as this was probably
+which is placed on Preston Railway station, as this was

-the last place most of the company saw as they departed for
+probably the last place most of the company saw as they

 company was formed in 1914 after the Secretary of State for